Cadasta/cadasta-docs/en/06-geoodkcollect.md

 This section provides an overview of how GeoODK and Cadasta work together:

 1. First, you'll [set up GeoODK](#initial-setup) on an Android device.
-2. Then you'll [load the questionnaire](#loading-your-form) you want to use for data collection.
+2. Then you'll [load the Cadasta XLSForm](#loading-your-form) you want to use for data collection.
 3. Finally, it's time to [collect your data](#data-collection)!
 4. When you're back to WiFi, [upload your data](#uploading-data) to the Cadasta Platform.